 Arielle Grill, Ilyse Lerner, Melanie Nussdorf and Mindy Strelitz

 COMMITTEE (IN FORMATION)

-Patty Abramson, Ari Antonelli, Michele Berman, Toni Bickart, Lynn Blitzer, Kara Blond, Deborah Both, Jill Braun, Sophie Buslik, Abby Cherner, Rose Cohen, Tali Cohen, Inna Dexter, Nancy Duber, Rachel Federowicz, Lois Fingerhut, Tracy Foreman, Debbie Forrest, Amy Forseter, Andee Forster, Toby Frank, Carin Gendell, Morgan Genderson, Cathy Gildenhorn, Lisie Gottdenker, Jill Granader, Marty Gross, Marci Handler, Lindsay Karr, Shelly Kupfer, Robin Lerner, Johannah Lowin, Lindsay Mackler, Adrianne Malasky, Heather Moran, Herlene Nagler, Sarah Nussdorf, Megan A. Raker, Cheryl Rosenberg, Meryl Rosenberg, Lynn Sachs, Deborah Ratner Salzberg, Alyssa Schwartz, Rabbi Susan Shankman, Sue-Ann Siegel, Julie Silverstein, Samantha Sisisky, Karen Slachetka, Tina Small, Julie Smith, Michelle Stravitz, Julia Strelitz, Suzanne Turner, Caryn Wechsler, Susan Wegner, Janyse Weisz, Natalie West, Bonnie Youngentob and Carole Zawatsky
+Patty Abramson, Ari Antonelli, Michele Berman, Toni Bickart, Lynn Blitzer, Kara Blond, Deborah Both, Jill Braun, Sophie Buslik, Jamie Butler, Abby Cherner, Rose Cohen, Tali Cohen, Inna Dexter, Nancy Duber, Rachel Federowicz, Lois Fingerhut, Tracy Foreman, Debbie Forrest, Amy Forseter, Andee Forster, Toby Frank, Carin Gendell, Morgan Genderson, Cathy Gildenhorn, Lisie Gottdenker, Rae Grad, Jill Granader, Marty Gross, Marci Handler, Lindsay Karr, Shelly Kupfer, Robin Lerner, Johannah Lowin, Lindsay Mackler, Adrianne Malasky, Heather Moran, Herlene Nagler, Sarah Nussdorf, Megan A. Raker, Cheryl Rosenberg, Meryl Rosenberg, Lynn Sachs, Deborah Ratner Salzberg, Alyssa Schwartz, Rabbi Susan Shankman, Sue-Ann Siegel, Julie Silverstein, Samantha Sisisky, Karen Slachetka, Tina Small, Julie Smith, Michelle Stravitz, Julia Strelitz, Suzanne Turner, Caryn Wechsler, Susan Wegner, Janyse Weisz, Natalie West, Bonnie Youngentob and Carole Zawatsky